Steve Scully: SiriusXM

-In December 2021, he began guest-hosting the mid-day show following the departure of Chris Cuomo.
+In July 2021, he began guest-hosting Sirius XM POTUS 124 programs and in December 2021 began co-hosting the mid-day show following the departure of Chris Cuomo.
 On June 6, 2022, Scully launched a new show, The Briefing with Steve Scully, on SiriusXM satellite radio, airing weekday afternoons.

 Recognition

 In May 2025, Scully received a Doctor of Humane Letters (Honorary) from Gannon University as part of its centennial commencement ceremonies.
 According to Politico, Scully is known in the media for his "evenhandedness".
 He was the 2009 recipient of the Fitzwater Center for Communications Award, for exemplary journalism and public service, and in the same year was recognized by The Washingtonian as one of the capital's "50 Top Journalists".
 John Oliver has repeatedly referred to Scully as "The Most Patient Man on Television" in recurring segments of Last Week Tonight with John Oliver, mainly for hosting calls from audibly erratic/conspiracy theory-believing callers.
+In 2018 he served as a Stanford University Fellow at the Hoover Institution, focusing on media studies and American politics.
 Scully was inducted into the Pennsylvania Association of Broadcasters Hall of Fame in 2019.